krompaco/plugin-javascript/README.md

-# plugin-js
+# plugin-javascript
 Javascript plugin for sitespeed.io

 ## Overview

-The `plugin-js` is a plugin for [sitespeed.io](https://www.sitespeed.io/) that helps identify and log "Javascript" (JS) errors during web testing.
+The `plugin-javascript` is a plugin for [sitespeed.io](https://www.sitespeed.io/) that helps identify and log "Javascript" (JS) errors during web testing.
 It integrates with sitespeed.io to provide detailed information about JS errors.

 ## Features